gvp-257/AnalogControlPanel/Readme.md

 # ANALOG CONTROL PANEL

-Under the covers of `analogRead()`.

-Arduino is great at keeping things simple.
-But after a while you might want more control.
-Analog Control Panel gives you full control of analog readings.
+Arduino is great at keeping things simple, but after a while you might want more control.
+Analog Control Panel gives you full control of analog readings using the analog-to-digital converter (ADC) that is built in to AVR microcontrollers, the one used by `analogRead()`.

-**Note:** Analog Control Panel is all about configuring analog reads.
+**Note:** Analog Control Panel (ACP) is all about configuring analog **reads** using the built-in ADC.
 It has no functionality for `analogWrite()`.
+There are many add-on ADC boards and libraries for them in the Arduino ecosystem.
+ACP can't help you with those.

-### Compatibility
+## Compatibility

 Analog Control Panel is compatible with Arduino boards based on the AVR ATmega328P microcontroller: the Uno, Nano, and Pro Mini (bot 5 volt and 3 volt versions).
 It will also work with "breadboard Arduinos" using the ATmega328P running at 16 MHz, 8MHz, or 1MHz.

-### What Happens in `analogRead()`?
+## Installation

+On the  [Github page](https://github.co/gvp-257/AnalogControlPanel), click the green Code button, and choose download zip.
+Extract the zip file into the "libraries" folder inside your sketchbook folder, and rename the extracted folder from "AnalogControlPanel-main" to "AnalogControlPanel".

+## BACKGROUND

 I'm going to assume you're familiar with using Arduino's `analogRead` function and its supporting function `analogReference`, but want to know more and do more.
-If the next section is confusing, refer to the [Arduino documentation for `analogRead`](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogRead/).
+If the next sections are confusing, refer to the [Arduino documentation for `analogRead`](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogRead/).

+### What Happens Inside `analogRead()`?

 Inside every chip that can do an `analogRead()` there is a specialised circuit module called an "analog to digital converter", ADC.

 The ADC's job is to convert the voltage on a pin to a number that the chip's CPU can process and store in memory.
 That's what's happening inside `analogRead()`.
 Analog Control Panel controls this internal ADC module in the ATmega328P chip used by the Uno, Nano, and Pro Mini.

+## SIMPLE USAGE

 You can use Analog Control Panel pretty much the same way as `analogRead()` if you want.
 Just prefix your function calls with "`InternalADC.`":-

-## Analog Control Panel Basics

     #include "AnalogControlPanel.h"